Seymour Area Residents Invited to Review Feedback on Route 60 Safety Study at Second Round of Public Meetings

 During the next meetings, Webster County and the engineering consultant will present the findings to the communities.
 The information includes possible safety alternatives developed from the initial feedback.
 Again, area residents are encouraged to attend the meetings to see the possible options and provide additional feedback.

-The first of three listening sessions are planned for the following time, date, and location:
+The second of four public meetings is planned for the following time, date, and location:

 - 6 pm Thursday, August 8, at Seymour Senior Citizen Center, 205 N Commercial St.

 - A short presentation will be held at each meeting and residents will be asked to provide additional information that should be included in the final report.